ThemeFuse/Unyson-CLI/README.md

 ```

 ##### Description
 Will update all extensions at once.
-If you want to upate only a specific extension use:
+If you want to update only a specific extension use:
 ```
 wp unyson exts update extensionName
 ```